Pacific Overtures: Productions

 Pacific Overtures previewed in Boston and ran at The Kennedy Center for a month before opening on Broadway at the Winter Garden Theatre on January 11, 1976.
 It closed after 193 performances on June 27, 1976.
 Directed by Harold Prince, the choreography was by Patricia Birch, scenic design by Boris Aronson, costume design by Florence Klotz, and lighting design by Tharon Musser.
 The original cast recording was released originally by RCA Records and later on CD.
 This production was nominated for 10 Tony Awards, and won Best Scenic Design (Boris Aronson) and Best Costume Design (Florence Klotz).
 The original Broadway production was filmed and broadcast on Japanese television in 1976.

+Mako later directed and reprised his role of the Reciter in a 1979 production at the East West Players in Los Angeles.
+The production featured multiple members of the original Broadway cast reprising their roles, including Sab Shimono, Ernest Harada, and Alvin Ing, with Soon-tek Oh taking on the role of Kayama.
+A young John Lone performed in the production as Commodore Perry.

+The musical was produced again by East West Players in 1998 as the inaugural performance at the David Henry Hwang Theater.
+East West Players staged Pacific Overtures for a third time in November 2024, led by Jon Jon Briones and Gedde Watanabe, who was part of the original Broadway production.

 An off-Broadway production ran at the Promenade Theatre from October 25, 1984 for 109 performances, transferring from an earlier production at the York Theatre Company.
 Directed by Fran Soeder with choreography by Janet Watson, the cast featured Ernest Abuba and Kevin Gray.

 The European premiere was directed by Howard Lloyd-Lewis (Library Theatre, Manchester) at Wythenshawe Forum in 1986 with choreography by Paul Kerryson who subsequently directed the show in 1993 at Leicester Haymarket Theatre.
 Both productions featured Mitch Sebastian in the role of Commodore Perry.

 A production was mounted in London by the English National Opera in 1987.
 The production was recorded in its entirety on CD, preserving nearly the entire libretto as well as the score.
 Unlike previous productions, this production featured a cast consisting primarily of Caucasian actors and opera singers.

 A critically acclaimed 2001 Chicago Shakespeare Theater production, directed by Gary Griffin, transferred to the West End Donmar Warehouse, where it ran from June 30, 2003 until September 6, 2003 and received the 2004 Olivier Award for Outstanding Musical Production.